ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 large-scale, rapid, and reproducible simulation testing with the widely-used SS3 framework.
-We begin by outlining the general structure of `ss3sim` and by describing its functions.
-We then demonstrate the software by developing a simple example.
+We begin by outlining the general structure of `ss3sim` by describing its functions, and then demonstrate the software by developing a simple example.
 We conclude by discussing how `ss3sim` complements other currently available simulation software and by outlining some research questions that our freely accessible and general SS3 simulation-testing framework could address.